 Wherever possible, we have eliminated the use of products with scents or other properties that are known to cause health problems for patients, visitors, employees and volunteers.
 Please do not wear/use perfume, after-shave or other scented personal products in the hospital or when visiting a patient.

-The Ottawa Hospital will not tolerate violent acts or threats directed at any employee, physician or volunteer.
+The Ottawa Hospital will not tolerate violent acts or threats directed at any employee, physician, patient or volunteer.
 Security Services will be notified and take the appropriate action.

 Questions about the care you or your family member is receiving?
 Contact

 Last updated on: September 18th, 2020